 Nearly four decades later, both professors have retired but the culture they and other attentive faculty created at the university – one that was simultaneously nurturing and nourishing as it was pragmatic and pedagogical – still has a positive impact on UNC Charlotte’s newest students.
 And while these students’ needs have evolved some, many still share challenges not so different from their predecessors from the 1970s, ‘80s and ‘90s.
 In the 2012-2013 academic year, the university admitted 3,541 new freshmen, more than 29% who are first-generation college students (49% of them are self-identified as African-American or Hispanic).
 A majority of these students are North Carolina residents, many who have not left their native state and more who have never traveled outside the country.
 While the world seems to be shrinking as the result of increasing technological connectivity, no amount of video calls, social networking, blogging or text messaging can replicate the benefit of having a face-to-face exchange with and learning from someone living in an unfamiliar culture.
 Without this kind of opportunity so many first-generation students from underrepresented populations are forced to function within a paradigm that is static, colorless and confined.
 Plus, they are left to compete with many peers who have spent time abroad, an experience that many prospective employers are adding to their recruitment wish list.

 Our goal is to honor Dr. Harper’s and Dr. Thomas’ contributions by preparing our students to be competitive and successful beyond graduation.
 Together we can create an award that will help guide them and make them more marketable.
 How?
 The Harper-Thomas Legacy Endowment for Study Abroad will create opportunities for future generations of students that eluded many of us.
-When we reach our minimum goal of $75,000 by February 14, 2014 the College of Liberal Arts & Sciences can send students to study abroad during a credit-earning, faculty-led program.
+When we reach our minimum goal of $75,000, the College of Liberal Arts & Sciences can send students to study abroad during a credit-earning, faculty-led program.
 The best part: This award has the potential to grow exponentially.
 The more we raise beyond our minimum goal, the more students we can support and the longer the student experiences can be.